hoopsplaybook.ca

 15

-3 attacks the double gap with a real-estate drive (a quick baseline drive may be another option), or 5 can blast cut after a two-count.
+3 attacks the double gap with a real-estate drive (a quick baseline drive may be another option), or 5 can blast cut after a two-count (and then 1 could blast cut).

 A basket cut or backcut with no draft drive can set up a blast cut for a dynamic attack.